patrickmaynard/fun-with-users/README.md

 High-priority TODO items:

-x Refactor tests to remove duplication of code.
+x Refactor tests to remove duplication of code. x Add an endpoint to the API group controller that allows an admin to list all users in a group.
-* Add an endpoint to the API group controller that allows an admin to list all users in a group.
+* Update fixtures and test logic so you're using a more neutral group name than "customers" when testing your new listUsersByGroup endpoint.
 * Update test logic to cover edge cases.
 * Fix/add integration tests for RUD operations on API user endpoints.
 * Fix/add integration tests for CRUD operations on API group endpoints.